jamadam/Marquee/readme.md

 This may possibly be a reinvention of [Mason], [Markup::Perl], [HTML::Embperl] or PHP.

+__This software is considered to be alpha quality and isn't recommended for regular usage.__

 ![Komodo Edit](http://mrqe.biz/screenshot/komodo.png "Komodo Edit")

 ### Default URL mapping